wokwi/wokwi-docs/docs/guides/serial-monitor.md

 ---
 title: The Serial Monitor
 sidebar_label: Serial Monitor
+description: Interact with the serial interface of the Wokwi simulation to view output or send data.
+keywords: [Serial, USART, TX, RX, Arduino]
 ---

 The Serial Monitor provides a way to send/receive information to/from your Arduino code.